Imagine resting in bed, minding your own business, when you hear a chirping or hissing sound and glance around, just to see a cockroach running away!

 Cockroaches generate a lot of noise.
 Several cockroach species hiss, even those in the genera Aeluropoda, Elliptorhina, Gromphadorhina, and Principia, while others stridulate, including those in the genera Leucophaea, Megaloblatta, and Nauphoeta.

 Hissing insects, such as the Madagascar hissing cockroach make a loud hissing sound as they breathe via the spiracles along their backs.
-When agitated, both male and female cockroaches of this species create a loud hissing noise, but the males also employ their sound powers in their violent encounters with one another.
-When two guys battle, the winner hisses louder than his opponent.
-Males hiss as well during wooing and mating.
+When agitated, both male and female cockroaches of this species create a loud hissing noise, but the males also employ their powerful hiss during violent encounters with one another.
+When two males battle, the winner hisses louder than his opponent.
+Males hiss as well during courting and mating.

 There are several species of hissing cockroaches, including the giant black hisser, the great flat hisser, the dwarf Madagascar hissing roach, the Madagascar hissing cockroach, the striped dwarf hisser, the tiger hisser, and the broad horned hisser.